Previous topic

 max-mthreads

-Maximum number of simultaneous MTasker threads.
+Maximum number of simultaneous MTasker threads, per worker thread.

 max-packetcache-entries